nathanbish/CUSG-Law/Statutes/Title III: Finance & Appropriations/Chapter 2: Financial Rules & Restrictions/Financial_Rules.md

 from the student body or until Local Schools Council adopts a provision such as this into their bylaws, whichever comes first," Neither of which has been confirmed by the codifier, though that does not mean such has not occured.

-## §3.2.3 – Limitation on Student Fee Restrictions

-**Enacted by** 32 LCB 16 (1989, Legislative Council Bill)

-**Text:**

-(a) Legislative Council may impose restrictions on the spending of UCSU/CUSG student fees.

-(b) Any such restriction must be contained either:
-> (i) Within this code, or
-> (ii) In the official UCSU/CUSG Student Fee Guidelines.

-**Note:**
-This statute references a subsection of the UCSU Bylaws that is no longer identifiable.
-It is assumed to be part of CUSG law, and the provisions have been codified accordingly.
-If the Student Fee Guidelines are revised or relocated, cross-references should be updated to preserve enforceability.